Teen Writers Roundtable (middle & high school)

 All-Ages Rock Painting

 Be part of the new movement trending across the nation: spreading happiness and smiles through a small act of kindness.
 How?
 Paint river rocks and hide them for others to find.
 We will provide the supplies.
 You bring the inspiration!
 You’ll leave with your new creation, and then you can decide later where you want to hide it.
-Registration required.
+Parkland Library card required to register.
 Register here.

-Tuesday, August 29th, 6:30 p.m.
+Tuesday, January 16th, 6:30 p.m.

 Smart Start Tutoring

 varied Saturdays, 1 p.m. to 4 p.m.

 This program provides free tutoring for elementary, middle and high school students provided by high school students.
 For information and to register, visit http://www.smartstartfl.com